Party Mix!

 Party Mix! is a remix album by American new wave band the B-52's, released in 1981 by Warner Bros.
-Records.
+(US) and Island Records (Europe, Japan).
+It features three songs from their first studio album, The B-52's (1979), and three songs from their second LP, Wild Planet (1980).
+It has received generally good reviews.
+Commercially, the album peaked at number 55 in the US and number 36 in the UK.

 Background

 The album was released between the band's second album, Wild Planet (1980), and their Mesopotamia EP (1982).
-It was devised as a stop-gap release by the band's manager, Gary Kurfirst, while the band were working on the Mesopotamia sessions.
+It was devised as a stop-gap release by the band's manager, Gary Kurfirst, while the band was working on the Mesopotamia sessions.

-On the original vinyl, this six-song collection contained songs from their first two albums remixed and sequenced to form two long tracks, one on each side.
-On the CD version, however, all the songs feature their own tracks.
+On the original vinyl, the six-song collection featured songs from their first two albums remixed and sequenced to form two long tracks, one on each side.
+On the CD version, however, the six songs were their own individual tracks.

 In 1991, Party Mix! and a 1990 remix version of Mesopotamia were combined and released as one CD in the US.
-In Europe, both albums were made available on separate CDs, with Mesopotamia retaining the original US mix.
+In Europe, both albums were made available on separate CDs, with Mesopotamia retaining the original U.S. mix.

 Reception

 Commercial

 Party Mix! spent 11 weeks on the Billboard 200, peaking at No. 55.